alpaca-core/alpaca-core-sdk/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT) [![Standard](https://img.shields.io/badge/C%2B%2B-20-blue.svg)](https://en.cppreference.com/w/cpp/20) [![Build](https://github.com/alpaca-core/alpaca-core/actions/workflows/build.yml/badge.svg)](https://github.com/alpaca-core/alpaca-core/actions/workflows/build.yml)

+> [!NOTE]
+> This project is still in in an alpha stage of development.
+Significant changes are very likely and backwards compatibility is disregarded.

 The Alpaca Core Local SDK, or *AC Local* for short, is a multi-platform SDK for local AI Inference.

 "Local" here means running on the device which executes the code.
 This could be a server, a desktop, or a mobile device.